Union of the Right for the Republic: 2024 legislative election

 During the 2024 legislative election, Ciotti made an agreement with the leadership of the National Rally (RN) without consulting his party.
-This deal aimed to run his candidates under the joint LR-RN label, registered with the prefecture under the name of his minor party "On the Right!
+This deal aimed to run his candidates under the joint LRRN label, registered with the prefecture under the name of his minor party "On the Right!
 Friends of Éric Ciotti".
 Campaign posters and candidate declarations bore the labels "Candidat républicain" or "Républicains à droite", the later of which appeared on his office façade starting on 27 June.
 The Ministry of the Interior classified these candidates under the political designation "Union of the Far-Right" (UXD), a classification disputed by Ciotti, who demanded they be categorized under "Union of the Right", denouncing the ministry's decision as a "scandalous maneuver".
 A total of 64 candidates were registered under this label, with less than half coming from the LR party.
-The list also included former supporters of Éric Zemmour, close associates of CNews commentators Marion Maréchal and Pierre-Édouard Stérin, former Socialist Party politician Thierry Coudert, and former La République en Marche-supporting lawyer Alexandre Humbert Dupalais.
+The list also included former supporters of Éric Zemmour, close associates of CNews commentators Marion Maréchal and Pierre-Édouard Stérin, former Socialist Party politician Thierry Coudert, and former La République en Marche!-supporting lawyer Alexandre Dupalais.

-In the first round of the election, Christelle d'Intorni was reelected to her seat, and 60 candidates of the LR-RN alliance advanced to the second round, with 38 of them leading in their constituencies.
+In the first round of the election, Christelle d'Intorni was reelected to her seat, and 60 candidates of the LRRN alliance advanced to the second round, with 38 of them leading in their constituencies.
 In the second round, seventeen candidates supported by Éric Ciotti and the National Rally were elected, surpassing the mininmum threshold of fifteen deputies required to form a parliamentary group at the National Assembly.
 These newly-elected deputies established their own group in the 17th legislature of the French Fifth Republic, initially called the On the Right group.

 Creation of the Union of the Right for the Republic

 On 31 August 2024, amid the ongoing unresolved crisis within The Republicans, Ciotti announced his intention to form a new party called the Union of the Right for the Republic (UDR).
 This name evoked a former Gaullist party, the Union of Democrats for the Republic, also abbreviated as UDR.

+Following the 2026 municipal elections, senator Henri Leroy from Alpes-Maritimes defected from The Republicans to the UDR, becoming its first member in the Senate.